gorup/tobytcp/README.md

 Version `0.10.0` made it so you have one `Receiver` returned from calling `toby_messenger.start()`, which you use to poll for messages.
 For sending messages, you must your `TobyMessenger`, and call `.send(..)` with your data.

-For now, I would NOT assume it would be possible to send multiple messages, in paralell, over the same TCPStream.
 If you have to have multiple threads send data, I would arc/mutex it like such: `Arc::new(Mutex::new(toby_messenger))`, and give each thread a copy.

 **Note:** The underlying queue mechanism is a [MultipleProducersSingleConsumer queue](https://doc.rust-lang.org/std/sync/mpsc/index.html), check out its documentation!